-age of 60 and who have 10 or more years of service are entitled to a pension of 60% of the Justice's salary upon retirement with reduced benefits for fewer years of service.
-There are also additional benefits such as pension entitlements upon retirement on the grounds of permanent disability or infirmity, and provision upon death for spouses and eligible children of a deceased Justice.
-Upon retirement, most jurisdictions permit a judge to practise without loss of the judicial pension, and although very few retired judges exercise the liberty to practise in court it is common for retired Justices to act as arbitrators and mediators.
-Some exceptions are: state judges in Western Australia, where any judge who practises as a barrister, solicitor, or proctor following their retirement forfeits the entitlement to a pension; and state judges in Victoria, where the entitlement to a pension is suspended for any period that the retired judge takes up practice.
+service.
+98 There are also additional benefits such as pension entitlements upon retirement on the grounds of permanent disability or infirmity, 99 and provision upon death for spouses and eligible children of a deceased Justice.
+100 Upon retirement, most jurisdictions permit a judge to practise without loss of the judicial pension, and although very few retired judges exercise the liberty to practise in court it is common for retired Justices to act as arbitrators and mediators.
+Some exceptions are: state judges in Western Australia, where any judge who practises as a barrister, solicitor, or proctor following their retirement forfeits the entitlement to a pension; 101 and state judges in Victoria, where the entitlement to a pension is suspended for any period that the retired judge takes up practice.
+102